-Covid 19 coronavirus: Two new cases of Covid today
+Covid 19 coronavirus: Two new cases of Covid today; Health Minister Chris Hipkins unhappy with testing numbers

 There are two new cases of Covid-19 in New Zealand today.

-Both cases are women - one in her 20s and the other 30s - and are from the same family.
+Both cases are women - one in her 20s and the other 30s - and from the same family.

 They are from Afghanistan.
-Both were found to be positive on the day three test after arriving in New Zealand.
+Both were found to be positive on the day-three test after arriving in New Zealand.

 They are both in managed isolation - it has been 67 days since community transmission was last detected in NZ.